 In case you don’t know what we are talking about, a welcome offer is a gift which a card issuer gives you when you sign up for their card.
 Welcome offers typically consist of rewards (points, miles, cashback), vouchers or merchandise.

 Switzerland: A handful of credit cards in Switzerland now have welcome offers, which is great.
 While offers have gotten more generous in recent years, they still aren’t anything to write home about.
-The most outstanding are the welcome offers of between 5000 and 20,000 miles (depending on the card) when you apply for Miles and More credit cards from SWISS (Swisscard) and Cornèrcard.
+The most outstanding are the welcome offers of between 5000 and 20,000 miles (depending on the card) when you apply for Miles and More credit cards from Swisscard and Cornèrcard.

 USA: Card issuers in the U.S. have gone all out with their bonus offers.
-Although offers change regularly, it isn’t uncommon to get up to 60,000 frequent flyer miles, 80,000 hotel points, $250 cash back or 50,000 points when you successfully apply for a credit card.
+Although offers change regularly, it isn’t uncommon to get up to 60,000 frequent flyer miles, 80,000 hotel points, $250 cash back or 50,000 reward points when you successfully apply for a credit card.
 With some offers, you have to charge a set amount of purchases within the first few months in order to get the bonus, but the required spending is very reasonable.
-Applying for a few new credit cards is often enough to cover a vacation flight and hotel stay.
+Applying for a few new credit cards can be enough to cover a vacation flight and hotel stay.

 Singapore: Banks in Singapore don’t seem as desperate to lure customers as U.S. issuers, but they do offer some bonuses.
 In most cases these take the form of vouchers which can be redeemed at local merchants, but merchandise (a smart phone or tablet, for example) is also commonly offered to successful applicants.